 The Osprey Poco Plus is one of the best hiking carriers to use in Utah.
 We particularly like using this Osprey hiking carrier because of the canopy which provides shade.
 Most of the trails we hiked had little to no natural shade.

 Arches National Park has a 36 miles scenic drive through the park with a number of stops at famous arches such as Double Arch, the Windows, and Sand Dunes Arch to name a few.
 Each of these easy hikes in Arches National Park is easily accessible from the scenic drive.

-There is space for kids to run around and play if they are tired of being cooped up in the RV.
+There is many fun places in Arches for kids to run around and play if they are tired of being cooped up in the RV.
 Balanced Rock is another iconic formation that is an easy toddler hike in Arches National Park.
 It is also great background for family pictures.